How to Set Cell Data Formats

 Private workSheet("A2").FormatString = "0.0000"

-' Set data display format to range
+' Set and format a range of date-time values

 Private dateValue As New DateTime(2020, 1, 1, 12, 12, 12)

-Private workSheet("A3").Value = dateValue
+Private workSheet("A3").Value = dateValue ' Set date-time value at cell A3

-Private workSheet("A4").Value = New DateTime(2022, 3, 3, 10, 10, 10)
+Private workSheet("A4").Value = New DateTime(2022, 3, 3, 10, 10, 10) ' Set date-time value at cell A4

-Private workSheet("A5").Value = New DateTime(2021, 2, 2, 11, 11, 11)
+Private workSheet("A5").Value = New DateTime(2021, 2, 2, 11, 11, 11) ' Set date-time value at cell A5

 Private range As IronXL.Range = workSheet("A3:A5")

-range.FormatString = "MM/dd/yy h:mm:ss"
+range.FormatString = "MM/dd/yyyy h:mm:ss"

 workBook.SaveAs("dataFormats.xlsx")